-Jake Sigal wants to make biking safer.
-To do that, Sigal and his Detroit-area software company, Tome, plan to make bicycles, or their accessories, smarter and allow them to communicate with the cars and trucks that occupy the same streets, sometimes leading to fatal interactions.
+Jake Sigal believes smarter bikes are safer.
+Sigal and his Detroit-area software company, Tome, therefore plan to make bicycles, or their accessories, smarter- allowing them to communicate with the cars and trucks that occupy the same streets, sometimes leading to fatal interactions.

 Sigal, who is a regular cyclist and lives in suburban Detroit, sees the project as a way to solve a problem that “everyone talks about,” but no one has adequately addressed.

 “This is something that will absolutely save lives if we do this,” said Sigal, who knows firsthand about the close calls that come from riding a bike on Michigan’s roads.

 Sigal, 36, and his business partner, Massimo Baldini, are working with Trek Bicycle on the project and funding their portion themselves.
 Sigal estimates the total investment for all involved will be between £1 million and £1.5 million.

 Although bicycle gear and clothing have been made more visible to drivers in recent years, and biking infrastructure, such as bike lanes, is being expanded, the need to boost cyclist safety is clear, Sigal said.
 Approximately 45,000 cyclists were hurt and 818 were killed in 2015, according to the latest available federal transportation statistics.

 And as cycling has gained in popularity, the danger for cyclists has increased.
 A study by the Governors Highway Safety Association and State Farm noted that 55 additional cyclists have died each year since 2011 on U.S. roads.
 Smarter bikes are believed to be a way to reduce this.